Barbara Weathers (album)

-Barbara Weathers is the debut album by R&B singer Barbara Weathers released upon Reprise Records in 1990.
-The LP got to No. 18 on the UK Blues & Soul Hiplist chart.
+Barbara Weathers is the debut album by R&B singer Barbara Weathers, released through Reprise Records in 1990.
+This album got to No. 18 on the UK Blues & Soul Hiplist chart.

 Overview

 The album was produced by Wayne Lewis, Maurice White and David Conley.

 Singles

 A song from the album called "The Master Key", rose to No. 13 on the US Billboard Hot R&B Singles chart.
 Another single entitled "Our Love Will Last Forever" reached No. 39 on the Cashbox Top R&B Singles chart.